 A. Make contact with the premedical advisor(s) on your campus.
 They have a wealth of information about various medical schools and can often put you in touch with an alumni network of graduates from your college who are now in medical school and have offered to speak to you about their experiences.

 Subscribe to or purchase the AAMC Medical School Admissions Requirements Guidebook.
 This book has a description of each AAMC Medical School and contains information about their educational goals, resources available, student life, and requirements for admission.
 Your premedical advisor may have a copy of this book for you to borrow, or you may subscribe online by visiting the AAMC website.

 Visit the websites of the individual schools in which you are interested and read their mission statement, check out the curriculum, and learn about opportunities and student life.

 Q. What PhD programs should I apply to if I am interested in MeSH?

 A. Candidates with broad interests in economics may wish to consider applying to the PhD Programs in Economics, Public Policy, or Health Studies.
 Some students with policy interests may also wish to apply to the PhD program in Social Service Administration.

-Candidates with broad interests in anthropology or ethnographic research methods may wish to consider applying to the PhD Programs in Anthropology, Conceptual and Historical Studies and Science (CHeSS), Sociology, the Committee on Human Development, and the School of Social Service Administration.
+Candidates with broad interests in anthropology or ethnographic research methods may wish to consider applying to the PhD Programs in Anthropology, Sociology, the Committee on Human Development, or the School of Social Service Administration.
 Applications to multiple departments will increase your chances of admission to a PhD program.